isaacs/node-lru-cache/README.md

     * `delete` Item was removed by explicit `cache.delete(key)` or by calling `cache.clear()`, which deletes everything.

+    The `dispose()` method is _not_ called for canceled calls to `fetchMethod()`.
+If you wish to handle evictions, overwrites, and deletes of in-flight asynchronous fetches, you must use the `AbortSignal` provided.

     Optional, must be a function.

 * `disposeAfter` The same as `dispose`, but called _after_ the entry is